 Sparkle will load most bitmap image types supported by the system, including JPEG, PNG, PNG with transparency, GIF, TIFF and digital negative (raw) camera files.

-GIF images will be exported as is, while PNG and JPEG images are resized and compressed for the exact size used by the element.
-Other image formats are exported as JPEG, and then resized to the required sizes.
+GIF images are exported unchanged, while PNG and JPEG images are resized and compressed for the exact size used by the element.
+Other image formats are exported as JPEG, resized to the required sizes.